MIDORIBIN/langchain-gpt4free/README.md

 The above sample code demonstrates the basic usage of langchain_g4f.
 Choose the appropriate model and provider, initialize the LLM, and then pass input text to the LLM object to obtain the result.

+For other samples, please refer to the following [sample directory](./sample/).

 ## Support and Bug Reports

 For support and bug reports, please use the GitHub Issues page.